-The exact cause of M.E. is controversial but evidence now points to it starting as a physical illness; but like many chronic illnesses there are also psychological factors which need to be addressed.
-I believe counselling is a treatment which if combined with other treatments can have a very positive effect for M.E./CFS patients.
+The exact cause of M.E. is controversial but evidence now points to it starting as a physical illness.
+But, like many chronic illnesses, there are also psychological factors which need to be addressed.
+I believe counselling is a treatment which, if combined with other treatments, can have a very positive effect on M.E./CFS patients.